-The Finance Practice Module includes the three other courses that are required in the current curriculum.
-This combination of courses insures that students received a well-rounded education in the areas of corporate finance, investments and capital markets.
-The combination of the Finance Theory Module and Finance Practice Module will allow students to integrate theory into practice.1
+The Applied Analytics Module includes three other courses that are required in the current curriculum.
+This combination of courses insures that students received a well-rounded education in the application of financial analytics..
+The combination of the Financial Analytics Core and Applied Analytics Module will allow students to integrate theory into practice.

-Skills Module
+Data Skills Module

-The Skills Module gives the student the skill needed to access financial information and understand that information.
-Upon completing the Skills Module, students will be able to work with financial data and be prepared to learn empirical methodologies.
+The Data Skills Module gives the student the skill needed to access financial information and understand that information.
+Upon completing the Data Skills Module, students will be able to work with big financial data and be prepared to learn empirical methodologies.